relaycoder/repograph/docs/repomix-output.md

   readonly rankingStrategy?: 'pagerank' | 'git-changes';
   /** Configuration for the final Markdown output. */ readonly rendererOptions?: RendererOptions;
+  /**
+   * The maximum number of parallel workers to use for analysis.
+   * When set to 1, analysis runs in the main thread without workers.
+   * @default 1
+   */
+  readonly maxWorkers?: number;
   /** Logging level. @default 'info' */
   readonly logLevel?: 'silent' | 'error' | 'warn' | 'info' | 'debug';
 };